shanejix/personal-blog/blog/Good-Git-Commit-Message/index.md

 ## emojis type

-### one
+### one style

-➕ :heavy_plus_sign: when adding a file or implementing a feature
+- :heavy_plus_sign: when adding a file or implementing a feature

-🔨 :hammer: when fixing a bug or issue
+- :hammer: when fixing a bug or issue

-💚 :green_heart: when improving code or comments
+- :green_heart: when improving code or comments

-⚡ :zap: when improving performance
+- :zap: when improving performance

-📜 :scroll: when updating docs or readme
+- :scroll: when updating docs or readme

-🔑 :key: when dealing with security
+- :key: when dealing with security

-🔁 :repeat: when updating dependencies or data
+- :repeat: when updating dependencies or data

-✅ :white_check_mark: when a new release was built
+- :white_check_mark: when a new release was built

-👕 :shirt: when refactoring or removing linter warnings
+- :shirt: when refactoring or removing linter warnings

-❌ :x: when removing code or files
+- :x: when removing code or files

-### another
+### another style

-🎉 :tada: initial commit 🎉
+- :tada: initial commit

-🚀 :rocket: [Add] when implementing a new feature
+- :rocket: [Add] when implementing a new feature

-🔨 :hammer: [Fix] when fixing a bug or issue
+- :hammer: [Fix] when fixing a bug or issue

-🎨 :art: [Refactor] when refactor/improving code
+- :art: [Refactor] when refactor/improving code

-🚧 :construction: [WIP]
+- :construction: [WIP]

-📝 :pencil: [Minor] Some small updates
+- :pencil: [Minor] Some small updates

 ## tools